k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 - Pros:
   - Development and single-node environments

-Fabric uses the Cassandra DB as its default system management database.

 Fabric creates several keyspaces or schemas (in case of SQLite or PostgreSQL) for its operation, where each starts with the **k2** prefix.

 Each deployed LU creates an additional **k2view_[LU Name]** keyspace or schema, such as **k2view_customer**.

-**Notes:**
+> **Notes:**
+>

--  When set in the [node.id](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#nodeid) configuration file, the cluster_id is concatenated to each keyspace or schema name.
+> * When set in the [node.id](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#nodeid) configuration file, the cluster_id is concatenated to each keyspace or schema name.
 For example, if the cluster_id is set to crm1, the created keyspace or schema is **k2view_customer_crm1**.
-- When a Fabric project opens in the Fabric Studio, it concatenates the project name to the schema name.
+> * When a Fabric project opens in the Fabric Studio, it concatenates the project name to the schema name.
-- A <strong>k2view_k2_ws</strong> keyspace or schema is created for the deployed WS.
+> * A <strong>k2view_k2_ws</strong> keyspace or schema is created for the deployed WS.

-When Fabric is configured to run a System DB type - other than Cassandra - an internal product job runs, scans the tables to be cleaned and cleans them, using TTL concept.
+> * When Fabric is configured to run a System DB type other than Cassandra - an internal product job runs, scans the tables to be cleaned and cleans them, using TTL concept.
 The definition of each table's TTL value is tracked in the k2_table_level_ttl table.

+Fabric uses the Cassandra DB as its default system management database.

+When working with a non-Cassandra System DB, like SQLite or PostgreSQL, the following should be set in config.ini:

+* Populate the parameter values included in `[system_db]` section, which introduced in Fabric V7.2.
+If you use Cassandra as System DB, then you can ignore this section.

+* Set the `SERVER_AUTHENTICATOR` config parameter's value to be 'fabric' (default value is 'cassandra') .
+For more information about `SERVER_AUTHENTICATOR` config options read [here](/articles/26_fabric_security/13_user_IAM_configiration.md#server_authenticator-configuration).
+Note: When using Cassandra as System DB, 'fabric' may also be used as an authenticator.

+The ```DEFAULT_GLOBAL_STORAGE_TYPE``` parameter in the [fabric] section is set to SYSTEM_DB.
+This means that by default, the Fabric storage type is the same as the Fabric System DB.
+You can either update the [system_db] settings only, impacting both the Storage and System DB types together, or define each one of them to have a different DB type.

+The credentials of the Fabric system database are configured at the config.ini and being encrypted by Fabric.
+You can also use one of the integrated [Secret Managers](/articles/26_fabric_security/04a_secret_manager.md) to store them.

-### List of Fabric-Related System Keyspaces or Schemas
+## List of Fabric-Related System Keyspaces or Schemas

 The following table lists the keyspaces or schemas created by Fabric: